FDA Reopened the BHT Comment Period — and Let the ADA Record Close

 - The split is the story for anyone tracking deadlines.
 Two dates set on the same day, in the same program, diverged three days before close.
 An alert written last month now has one of them wrong.

-- What’s next: a Federal Register notice will set BHT’s new deadline, and FDA moves to reviewing what the ADA record collected.
+- Resolved July 30: the Federal Register notice published and set BHT’s deadline at August 31, 2026 — twenty days after the announcement.
+FDA now moves to reviewing what the ADA record collected.
 Both trackers below log each step as it happens.

 On July 10, 2026, FDA announced it will reopen the public comment period on its Request for Information on butylated hydroxytoluene (BHT) — in human food and as a food-contact substance — for an additional 30 days, citing stakeholder requests for more time to compile and submit data and scientific information.
-The new deadline will be set when the reopening notice publishes in the Federal Register.
+At the time of first writing, the reopening notice had not yet appeared and no new deadline existed; the notice published on July 30, 2026, setting the deadline at August 31, 2026.
 The agency’s parallel Request for Information on azodicarbonamide (ADA) was not reopened: FDA reported receiving no requests for additional time, and that comment record closed on July 13, 2026, as originally scheduled.

 Where the two RFIs came from